Investigators looking at whether Kushner business talks affected U.S. policy: NBC News

-WASHINGTON (Reuters) - Federal investigators are looking into whether Jared Kushner's business talks with foreigners during the presidential transition had any influence on later White House policy toward those with whom he spoke, NBC News reported on Friday.
+WASHINGTON (Reuters) - Federal investigators are looking into whether Jared Kushner's business talks with foreigners, as his father-in-law Donald Trump assumed the U.S. presidency, later influenced White House policy, NBC News reported on Friday.

 NBC cited unnamed people familiar with Mueller's investigation, as well as witnesses who have been interviewed by Mueller's team.
 The special counsel is looking at Russia's alleged meddling in the 2016 U.S. presidential election and whether there was any collusion with the Trump campaign.